A New Surf & Turf? Raw Wild Cod & Javelina Chili

 The combo of the Raw Wild Cod and the Javelina Chili was actually quite satisfying.

-We get some pretty good wild cod that comes frozen, and have enjoyed it raw lately.
-We just marinate the fish (this is good with salmon too) in some fresh citrus, and a little seasoning.
-I wait until it's time to eat to drizzle with some xvoo.
+We get some pretty good wild cod that comes frozen, and sometimes enjoy it raw, especially during the warmer months.
+We marinate the fish (this is good with salmon too) in some fresh citrus, and a little seasoning.
+I drizzle with some xvoo when it is time to serve.

 Season lightly with salt and white and/or black pepper.
 This has crumbled dulce on top which will soften as it marinates.
-This boosts the minerals, and has a slight bacon-y flavor.
+The dulce boosts the minerals, and has a slight bacon-y flavor.
 Slight.
-Drizzle with olive oil, pecan oil, macadamia nut oil, and/or some fish oil, or a blend of fish oils and other oil of choice.
+Drizzle with avocado oil, olive oil, or even Carlson Labs Lemon Cod Liver Oil would work.

 You can also add thin sliced scallion, and sub a light drizzle of vinegar in lieu of citrus.
 The acid essential 'cooks' the fish.
 Click here for more Raw (and cooked) Fish recipes.